tinytag/tinytag/README.md

     * MP3 (ID3 v1, v1.1, v2.2, v2.3+)
     * Wave
     * OGG
+    * OPUS
     * FLAC
     * WMA
+    * MP4/M4A
   * pure python
   * supports python 2 and 3 (without 2to3)
   * is tested
   * Just a few hundred lines of code (just include it in your project!)

-tinytag only provides the minimum needed for _reading_ MP3, OGG, FLAC and Wave meta-data.
+tinytag only provides the minimum needed for _reading_ MP3, OGG, OPUS, MP4, M4A, FLAC, WMA and Wave meta-data.
 It can determine track number, total tracks, title, artist, album, year, duration and more.

     from tinytag import TinyTag